sabrinaswatee/Project-1-The_Game/README.md

   * Change the alert on winning, such that users don't need to click ok/enter.
 It should
     appear/disaapear on screen to alert the user
   * Allowing users to customize their profile and tokens further
+  * Wouls have liked to extend to Strategic tic-tac-toe, which is 9 sets of boxes in another big tac-tac-toe

 ### How to play: